Gaining a good understanding of the correct procedure for Categories in WordPress before publishing to a new website, is something to take notice of.

-The correct the use of Categories is essential to the success of your website
+The correct use of Categories is essential to the success of your website.

 From watching the video you will also learn a little about Tags.
 I have not mentioned tags in this post due to the fact that I don’t believe they hold great importance these days.
 Also, I did not wish to complicate the use of Tags, as opposed to Categories, for anyone new to WordPress.

 It is common knowledge that points of view about the way to manage WordPress websites varies between those who build websites.
 Again, you will make your own decisions as your confidence with building a website grows.
 The more knowledge you gain from authorities in particular areas, the greater understanding you will have of how to develop and maintain your own website.

 So here the video for you to enjoy.

 I would be interested in reading your comments about what you gained from the video.

 If you didn’t watch the video but have comments or questions, you’re very welcome to leave them below.